 Stock Year Method Number of fish (thousands) Mean weight (g) Total weight (t)

-SNA 2 1993 Telephone/diary 28 1 282 36

-1996 Telephone/diary 31 $1\ 282^2$ 40

-2000 Telephone/diary 268 $1\ 200^4$ 322

-2001 Telephone/diary 144 5 173

-2011-12 Panel survey 55 1 027 57

-SNA 7

-Tasman/Golden Bays 1987 Tag ratio - - 15

-Total 1993 Telephone/diary 77 $2398^3$ 184

-Total 1996 Telephone/diary 74 2 398 177

-Total 2000 Telephone/diary 63 2 148 134

-Total 2001 Telephone/diary 58 5 125

-Total 2005-06 Aerial-access - - 42.6

-Total 2011-12 Panel survey 110 799 88

 SNA 8

-Total 1991 Tag ratio - - 250
+Total 1991 Tag ratio - = 250

 Total 1994 Telephone/diary 361 658 238

 Total 1996 Telephone/diary 271 871 236

 Total 2000 Telephone/diary 648 1 020 661

 Total 2001 Telephone/diary 1 111 - 1 133

-Total 2007 Aerial-access - - 260
+Total 2007 Aerial-access - - 260 0.10

-Total 2011-12 Panel survey 557 $770 / 1255 / 1160^8$ 630
+Total 2011-12 Panel survey 557 $770 / 1 \ 255 / 1160^7$ 630 0.16

-&lt;sup>1 The Bay of Plenty programme was carried out in 1984 but is included in the 1985 total estimate
+1 The Bay of Plenty programme was carried out in 1984 but is included in the 1985 total estimate

-The recreational harvest estimates provided by the 2000 and 2001 telephone diary surveys are thought to be implausibly high, which led to the development of an alternative maximum count aerial-access onsite method that provides a more direct means of estimating recreational harvests for suitable fisheries.
+The recreational harvest estimates provided by the 2000 and 2001 telephone diary surveys are thought to be implausibly high for many species including snapper, which led to the development of an alternative maximum count aerial-access onsite method that provides a more direct means of estimating recreational harvests for suitable fisheries.
 The maximum count aerial-access approach combines data collected concurrently from two sources: a creel survey of recreational fishers returning to a subsample of ramps throughout the day; and an aerial survey count of vessels observed to be fishing at the approximate time of peak fishing effort on the same day.
 The ratio of the aerial count in a particular area to the number of interviewed parties who claimed to have fished in that area at the time of the overflight was used to scale up harvests observed at surveyed ramps, to estimate harvest taken by all fishers returning to all ramps.
-The methodology is further described by Hartill et al. (2007).
+The methodology is further described by Hartill et al (2007).

 This aerial-access method was first employed in the Hauraki Gulf in 2003-04 and was then extended to survey the wider SNA 1 fishery in 2004-05.
 This approach has subsequently been used to estimate recreational harvests from SNA 7 (2005-06 fishing year) and SNA 8 (2006-07).
-The Recreational and Snapper Working Groups both concluded that this approach provided reliable estimates of recreational harvest for these fish stocks.
+The Recreational and Snapper Working Groups both concluded that this approach generally provided reliable estimates of recreational harvest for these fish stocks.

 In response to the cost and scale challenges associated with onsite methods, in particular the difficulties in sampling other than trailer boat fisheries, offsite approaches to estimating recreational fisheries harvest have been revisited.
 This led to the implementation of a national panel survey during the 2011-12 fishing year.
-The panel survey used face-to-face interviews of a random sample of New Zealand households to recruit a panel of fishers and non-fishers for a full year.
-The panel members
+The panel survey used face-to-face interviews of a random sample of 30, 390 New Zealand households to recruit a panel of fishers and non-fishers for a full year.
+The panel members were contacted regularly about their fishing activities and catch information collected in standardised phone interviews.